tyxla/carbon-breadcrumbs/readme.txt

 ));
 ?>`

-If you install Carbon Breadcrumbs as a WordPress Plugin, or if you define the `CARBON_BREADCRUMB_ENABLE_ADMIN` constant to `true`, a "Carbon Breadcrumbs" page will appear in the Settings menu in the WordPress admin.
-There you can modify the breadcrumb trail rendering options.

 For additional configuration and developer documentation, you can visit the Github repository: https://github.com/tyxla/carbon-breadcrumbs

 == Ideas and bug reports ==